Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 • Go to Wifi frequency bands.

-• Select 4 GHz.
+• Select 2.4 GHz.

-Now restart the console and it should be able to connect to the router.
+Now restart the console, and it should be able to connect to the router.

-6. Set the Static IP Address Manually
+5. Set Up Static IP Address & DNS Manually

 Your PlayStation 5’s IP address might be static or dynamic.
 A dynamic IP address changes whenever you restart your console or router, but a static IP address does not.